 Maria has published a number of critically-acclaimed books about Piazzolla.
 You can find links to purchase here.

 Leandro Benmergui (PhD.
-History, University of Maryland) is an Assistant Professor of History at Purchase College, SUNY and Chair of the Department of Latin American, Caribbean, and Latinx Studies.
+History, University of Maryland) is an Associate Professor of History at Purchase College, SUNY and Chair of the Department of Latin American, Caribbean, and Latinx Studies.
 After completing a BA at the Universidad de Buenos Aires, Leandro moved to the U.S. to complete his PhD at the University of Maryland.
 His research focuses on the social and cultural history of Latin American cities, with a particular focus on Buenos Aires and Rio de Janeiro.

 Born and raised in Buenos Aires, Andres Amarilla began dancing tango in 1987 at age 11.
 While still a child, he studied with and performed in the dance companies of three of the greatest tangueros of all time: Gustavo Naveira, Juan Carlos Copes, and Rodolfo Dinzel.
 After 10 years of intensive immersion in the music, culture and movement of traditional Argentine Tango, Andres became part of a small group of young people seeking to push the limits of the traditional art form.
 Together, they analyzed and codified the movements, sequences and rules of traditional tango and began to play with the “grammar” of the tango language, thereby developing uncounted new sequences of movements, and giving birth to a new means of teaching, dancing and thinking about tango.
 This way of analyzing tango has become the basis of most good tango pedagogy in the world today.